savoirfairelinux/building-inclusive-open-source-software/docs/A-ASP.md

 Use this module to kick off the training.
 It is useful to get a collective feeling of how is the room’s initial knowledge and interest about the subject.

 ## Description

+Participants are asked a few questions which results are then shown on the screen and discussed collectively.

 These questions can include :